junxit/us-congress-bills-111/derived/amendments.md

 ### 20 U.S.C. § 1018

-> in subsection (d)(3), by striking “appropriate committees of Congress” and inserting “authorizing committees”; and
+> in subsection (d)(3), by striking “appropriate committees of Congress” and inserting “authorizing committees”;

 | | |
 |---|---|